Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

 The Boom/Bust Cycle

-One of the most popular ideas in the crypto space is the ‘boom and bust’ market cycle, described by the ‘Wall Street Cheat Sheet’ as shown:
+One of the most popular ideas in the crypto space is the “boom and bust” market cycle described by this cheat sheet:

 The idea presented here is that markets repeat somewhat predictable trends: